 - Professor Stephen Duffull, School of Pharmacy, University of Otago, Dunedin

 - Professor Chris Frampton, Christchurch School of Medicine and Health Sciences

 - Dr Sisira Jayathissa, Hutt Valley District Health Board, Wellington

 - Professor Paul Smith, School of Medical Sciences, University of Otago, Dunedin

 - Professor Ian Tucker, School of Pharmacy, University of Otago, Dunedin

-- Dr Chris Wynne, Christchurch Clinical Studies Trust.
+- Dr Chris Wynne, New Zealand Clinical Research.

 Ex officio members:

 Dr Alexander Bolotovski, Medsafe, Ministry of Health